Museum of Australian Currency Notes

 The stately Mint building (1816) was originally the southern wing of the infamous Rum Hospital, built by two Sydney merchants in return...

-The twin of the Mint, the puce-coloured Parliament House (1816) has been home to the Parliament of New South Wales since 1829, making it...
+Twin of the nearby Mint, the venerable Parliament House (1816) has been home to the Parliament of New South Wales since 1829, making it...

 8 Macquarie St · interesting places nearby